christivn/INDES-internet-scan-engine/README.md

 # INDES
-IPV4 Internet Connected Devices Scan Engine *(save on MYSQL database)*
+IPV4 Internet Connected Devices Scan Engine.<br>
+The data is saved in a **mysql database designed** to visualize the data from there, and have a greater ease of implementation in other tools.

 ![Internet Connected Devices Scan Engine](https://i.ibb.co/WBQp8hT/indes.png)